andreasb70/TinyJSONPath/README.md

 # TinyJSONPath

 TinyJSONPath is a tiny, pragmatic implementation of JSONPath-like access to a JSON object.

-*It is no full implementation of the official JSONPath specifivation!*
+*It is no full implementation of the official JSONPath specification!*

 However, it offers enough functionality for the most common use-cases when reading small JSON files.